-Esri, an acronym of ‘Environmental Systems Research Institute‘ is a mapping software company that makes desktop and cloud-based geographic information system (GIS) and geodatabase management applications.
+Esri, an acronym of ‘Environmental Systems Research Institute, is a mapping software company that makes desktop and cloud-based geographic information systems (GIS) and geodatabase management applications.

 Esri’s story intrigued us for several reasons.
-It’s one of the most responsibly run private software businesses out there in the Inland Empire, and probably throughout the country.
+First, it’s one of the most responsibly run private software businesses in the Inland Empire and probably throughout the country.

 “We had $1,100 total when we incorporated Esri.
 Today, about 350,000 organizations use our tools.
 We have 9,000 employees worldwide and $912 million in revenue.
 In our 43 years, we have never missed a quarter.
 We’ve never had any layoffs; we’ve never had any downsizing.
 It’s just been very conservative, systematic growth”.Jack Dangermond, co-founder of Esri | Inc. Magazine

 - Products and Customer Segments

 - Further Readings about Esri

 According to the company’s fact sheet, Esri maintains a zero-debt position and continues to pursue sustainable organic growth instead of chasing VC money.
 With 9000 employees in 73 countries, its GIS software is used by 350,000+ organizations, 50% of which are Fortune 500 companies, most national governments, cities, states, and 7,000+ universities.

 The company annually holds its international Esri User Conference (UC) at the San Diego Convention Center, making it one of the pioneers in annual user conferences.
 In addition, Esri invests 30% of its revenues in Research and Development, compared to Microsoft and Google, investing roughly 13% of their revenues in R&D.

 Esri’s core product is ArcGIS, a family of client software, server software, and online GIS services developed and maintained by Esri.
 End users and enterprises can make interactive maps using ArcGIS.
 The product delivers: